maronl/credits-coins/README.md

 - make message to buy a post customizable by the user (option or file?)

 == Hard Working on :) ==

+16/09/2014
+- implement function for admin to save user credits movements as csv

 15/09/2014
 - refine filter for the_content with a nice html alert to buy the post